 At the end of each game each player has to count their cloud crystals to see who got the most.
-This is excellent training for 4- and 5-year-olds who are practicing counting and number comprehension.
+This is excellent training for four- and five-year-olds who are practicing counting and number comprehension.

 The game board can be turned over to reveal a score track where you can lay out your crystals in a row next to your unicorn.
 This lets you visualize the numbers so it's easy to compare players' scores, making it possible for even very young kids who haven’t learned to count yet to judge who has won.